Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFi.rst

 **Returns**
 ~~~~~~~~~~~

-The function returns “WL_SUCCESS” if a host name was successfully converted to an IPv4 address, else, it will return as “WL_FAILURE”.
+The function returns "WL_SUCCESS" if a host name was successfully converted to an IPv4 address, else, it will return as "WL_FAILURE".

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “WiFi.h” must be included to use the class function.
+.. note :: "WiFi.h" must be included to use the class function.

 **WiFiClass::apbegin**
 ----------------------